Top 20 Hawaii Snorkeling Spots

 Hanauma Bay

 Hanauma Bay is just south of Koko Head Crater on Oahu’s South Shore.
-It is easily the most popular snorkel spot in Oahu, and it has now transitioned into the Hanauma Bay Nature Preserve.
+It is the most popular snorkel spot in Oahu by far, and it is now known as the Hanauma Bay Nature Preserve.
 After years of use, and millions of snorkelers, the site has become a conservation zone.
 It’s closed every Tuesday so that the fish and other marine life can rest and feed in peace.

-Hanauma Bay was formed within a volcanic cinder cone.
-This “curved bay” is a pristine ecosystem that the County of Honolulu goes to great lengths to protect.
-Without a doubt, it’s a fantastic place to snorkel in Hawaii, but it also offers visitors education about reef conservation and all of the marine life that lives there.
+Hanauma Bay was formed within a cinder cone.
+This “curved bay” is a stunning habitat that the County of Honolulu goes to great lengths to protect.
+Without a doubt, it is a fantastic place to snorkel in Hawaii.
+On top of this, visitors can learn about reef conservation and all of the marine life that lives here.
 In fact, first-time guests are required to watch a 9-minute video before entering the park.
 This is so they can learn about the unique ecosystem, regulations, and safety rules before snorkeling.

-At Hanauma, guests will find that there are many unique areas to snorkel within the bay.
-Beginners should remain in the areas closest to the sand like the Back Door Lagoon, Keyhole Lagoon, Triangle Lagoon, and Sandmans Patch.
-Advanced snorkelers are invited to explore zones that are outside the channels like the Outer Reef and Witches Brew.
-Due to safety concerns, the formerly known “Toilet Bowl” is now completely closed to the public.
+At Hanauma, guests will find that there are many unique places to snorkel, all within the bay.
+Beginners should remain in the spots closest to the sand like the Back Door Lagoon, Keyhole Lagoon, Triangle Lagoon, and Sandmans Patch.
+Advanced snorkelers are invited to try the zones that are outside the channels, like the Outer Reef and Witches Brew.
+Please note that, due to safety concerns, the formerly known “Toilet Bowl” is now closed off to the public.
 Make sure to ask for the reef map when you arrive at the Hanauma Bay Visitors Center.

-If you’re visiting Oahu and staying in the Waikiki or Honolulu area, there are many round-trip shuttles and bulk tours you can use to come to Hanauma Bay.
-All children under 12 years old, active military, and Hawaii State residents (with a valid State issued ID) can visit the park for free.
+If you’re on Oahu and staying in the Waikiki or Honolulu area, there are many round-trip shuttles and bulk tours that you can use to come to Hanauma Bay.
+All children under 12 years of age, guests in active service, and Hawaii State residents (with a valid state-issued ID) can visit the park for free.

 View More about Hanauma Bay